 A passport is a government's (or other competent authority’s) permit to leave and re-enter the country of issuance.
 You must have a valid passport to obtain a visa for the United States, and you must maintain a valid passport throughout your entire stay in the United States.
 Any time you travel to the United States, your passport must be valid for at least six months beyond the date you enter the U.S.

 For various reasons, some individuals are not able to obtain a Passport and instead are issued a different type of travel document (i.e. Refugee Travel Document, Overseas Citizen of India (OCI) card).
 If this situation applies to you, please submit a copy of your Travel Document.
 You may contact an International Student Adviser if you have questions about this.

 Certificate of Eligibility (I-20 or DS-2019)

 This is proof that you are entering the U.S. as a student or exchange visitor.
 Please keep this with your passport.
+You will need to show it at your visa interview and every time you enter the U.S. as an F-1 student.
 You are required to keep all original copies of form I-20/DS-2019 throughout your stay as an F-1 student or J-1 exchange visitor, longer if you exit and return to the U.S. in any capacity other than as a tourist.